facebook/react-native-website/website/blog/2025-02-03-react-native-core-contributor-summit-2024.md

 In 2019, the React Native team started the Lean Core initiative.
 The goal was to tackle the surface area of React Native’s core and reduce APIs and components that were outdated and legacy.
 Since then, the React Native components and API surfaces have been long overdue another round of clean up.

-Today, there are many components that are not actively being maintained with clearly better community alternatives.
+Today, there are many components that are not actively being maintained with better community alternatives.
 Additionally, there are components that have duplicates that should eventually be consolidated for maintainability.

 On the API side, a lot of the JS layer APIs are tied to native iOS & Android implementations, rather than being truly platform agnostic.
 For example, with Pressable, we have props like `android_disableSound` and `android_ripple`.
 Ideally, React Native components should have the smallest possible API surface that is not tied to any specific platform.